hbahadorzadeh/wit/README.md

 		-cp CoveringPorts(Comma seprated)
 		-psk PresharedKey
 ```
-It create ipset list (default name :"WhiteList") and add iptables rules for each given CoveringPorts as below:
+It creates an ipset list (default name :"WhiteList") and adds iptables rules for each given CoveringPorts as below:
 ```
 -t nat -A OUTPUT -d 127.0.0.1/32 -p tcp -m set ! --match-set WhiteList src
-            -m tcp --dport YOUR_SERVICE_PORT -j REDIRECT --to-ports 8002
+            -m tcp --dport YOUR_SERVICE_PORT -j REDIRECT --to-ports WIT_HTTPS_PORT
 ```

 So it redirects all traffic to wit!
-Then you can authenticate by get url like below and boom! you can reach your service for 6 hours :)
+Then you can authenticate by a HTTP_GET request like below and boom!
+You can reach your service for 6 hours :)
 ```
 https://YOUR_BIND_IP/login/?pks=YOUR_PRESHARED_KEY
 ```